nitagonita/lofi-classical-player/README.md

 - **Theme:** Night Bedroom Chill – study in a cozy bedroom while it’s raining outside
 - **Goal:** Create a calm, nostalgic listening experience suitable for studying, reading, or relaxing at night.

-The UI is designed to feel like a warm bedroom at night: soft lighting, dark blue background, and gentle glow accents.
+The UI is designed to feel like a warm bedroom at night.

 ## 🧩 Features